 The Capitol Corridor train already has locomotives, manufactured in Sacramento, that meet the most advanced emission standards and are capable of running 125 miles an hour to speed up service to the Bay Area.

-In the Bay Area, some people want to rebuild the long-abandoned Dumbarton train bridge to improve travel across the bay from Stockton to Union City.
+In the Bay Area, some people want to rebuild the long-abandoned Dumbarton train bridge to improve travel across the bay from Stockton to Redwood City.
 Facebook, which needs to make commuting easier for its employees, has already pledged $1 million toward environmental studies to get the plan moving.

 Improving our reach into an economy 200 miles away is just as important now as the 1,900 mile reach of the Transcontinental Railroad a century and a half ago — and just as visionary.
 Like many long-term visions, it may take a decade or two before these ideas become real trains on the track.
 But, as we saw with the ill-fated High Speed Rail Project, putting good planning and strong financing into place early on is critical to long-term success.